syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 ### How to get pattern appointment for the specified occurrence?
 Gets the pattern appointment for the specified occurrence.

-To get pattern appointment by using the following event and passing parameter as `Scheduler` and Specified `Appointment`.
+To get the pattern appointment by using the following event and passing a parameter as `Scheduler` and Specified `Appointment`.
 {% tabs %}
 {% highlight c# %}
 Schedule.AppointmentTapped += Schedule_AppointmentTapped;